WPDevelopers/wp-scheduled-posts/readme.txt

 == Description ==

-### Best Content Marketing Tool For WordPress - Schedule, Organize, & Auto Share Blog Posts
+### Your Content Marketing Tool For WordPress - Schedule, Organize, & Auto Share Blog Posts

 Automate your content workflow with [SchedulePress](https://wpdeveloper.com/plugins/wp-scheduled-posts/).
 Take a glance at your content planning with a drag-and-drop, visual Schedule Calendar, Auto Scheduler, Manual Scheduler, handle missed schedules easily & more.
 Automatically share your posts on the following social media platforms: